-14,000+ sq. ft. facility functions as a living laboratory where new lighting and daylighting technologies are researched, developed, and evaluated (both qualitatively and quantitatively).
+14,000+ sq. ft. facility

+Functions as a living laboratory where new lighting, networking and controls technologies are researched, developed, and evaluated (both qualitatively and quantitatively).

 Custom Performance Characterization

 For many new technologies, standardized testing procedures do not exist.
 CLTC has the expertise to design and deploy custom product performance characterizations in a controlled laboratory setting or field demonstration.